 4. Increased Engagement And Motivation

 Did you know that lifelong learning is connected to overall happiness?
-Employees are often energized when they can learn something new, move up in the company, or become experts in their role.
+Employees are often energised when they can learn something new, move up in the company, or become experts in their role.

 To increase employee engagement and motivation, incorporate community-based learning into your L&D strategy; 92% of L&D pros believe this learning style helps foster a sense of belonging in their workplace.